sarthakdv8/Exploratory-Data-Analysis-Using-Layoffs-Data---SQL-Project/README.md

 📌 The project highlights the impact of economic downturns, funding challenges, and market shifts on employment.

-📌 Future work can integrate Machine Learning to predict future layoffs based on economic indicators.

 ## 🔗 Connect & Contribute
 📌 LinkedIn : www.linkedin.com/in/devsarthak24